 - Blood in the stool

-- Crumpling on the left side of the abdomen, and may go after you pass gas or have a bowel movement
+- Crumpling on the left side of the abdomen may go after passing gas or having a bowel movement

 - Attacks of infection